IdealisticINTJ/Write-Your-Own-X/README.md

 Late to the party (weekend build) but we roll.
 Implementing [codingchallenges.fyi](https://codingchallenges.fyi/challenges/intro) in Go.

+**Note: Doing this in addition to the day work to practice Go pretty much.**

 ## Challenges

 ### Building My Own Unix's wc